golang-design/research/content/posts/zero-alloc-call-sched.md

 ![](../assets/zero-alloc-call-sched/app.png)

-Now, we have an empty solid window and will never be crashed randomly 😄.
+Now, we have an empty solid window and will never crash randomly 😄.

 ## Cost Analysis and Optimization

-After implementing a first iteration of the `mainthread` package, we might directly wonder about the performance of this package, questions could be:
+After implementing a first iteration of the `mainthread` package, we might directly wonder about this package's performance.
+A question could be:

-_If a function is sent from a thread to the main thread, what's the latency when calling such a function?_
+_What is the latency when calling such a function if it is transmitted from a thread to the main thread?_

-Let's write a few benchmark tests that can measure the performance of such a call.
-The idea is very simple, we need a baseline to identify the initial cost of calling a function, then measure the completion time when we schedule the same function call on the main thread:
+Let us write a few benchmark tests that can measure the performance of such a call.
+The idea is straightforward, and we need a baseline to identify the initial cost of calling a function, then measure the completion time when we schedule the same function call on the main thread:

 ```go
 var f = func() {}